How to make data protection part of your scale-up's DNA

 Embedding data protection means educating the team at all levels – from C-suite to the wider company, in a relatable and human way.
 Let's be real, no one wants to sit through a boring training session on data protection, so tell a different story!
 Instead, focus on the exciting opportunities that come with data protection.

-Drawing parallels with your company’s mission is a great way to start.
+Drawing parallels between data protection best practices and your company’s mission is a great way to start.
 If your scale-up is rooted in a core ethical vision, showcase how data protection reflects this by respecting human rights, privacy, and personal information.

 If your scale-up is all about growth, demonstrate how data protection can help you build and monetise your product, market to the right people, and find new opportunities.
 Finding the angle that truly resonates with your culture and running with it is a great way to ensure that other members of the team will do so as well.